The Difference that Mannequin Recycling Makes

-Here are the 7 most common questions about mannequin recycling.
+Here are the 7 most common questions about why our mannequin recycling matters.

-Mannequins, dress forms, head forms etc are made out materials such as fiberglass, metal, glass, plastic, styrofoam.
-These materials do not biodegrade so they should not be sent to landfills.
+Mannequins, dress forms, and other mannequin body parts such as legs, heads, hands, torsos etc are made out materials such as fiberglass, metal, glass, plastic, styrofoam.

-“The apparel industry is the second-largest polluter in the world, second only to the oil industry,” retailer Eileen Fisher has famously said (and repeated, and written, and tweeted).
+“The apparel industry is the second-largest polluter in the world, second only to the oil industry,” retailer Eileen Fisher said in an article about the fashion industry and its responsbiity for its pollution.

 2 How much do your recycling services cost?